 Everyone wants gorgeous, glowing skin and no one more so than my brides-to-be.
+If you’re looking for beautiful bridal skin, you’ve come to the right place.
 I cannot stress enough that the key to flawless looking makeup on your wedding day is good skincare.
 Get your skincare in order and you’ll immediately see how your makeup sits better and lasts longer.

 I send all my brides a basic skincare guide in the months leading up to their wedding, not only because I hope they will benefit from it but because if they do it, it will make my job a whole lot easier on the wedding morning.
 Win, win.

 My most important tip is to moisturise.
 This may seem like a simple thing that everyone does, right?
 Well yes, it should be!
 But are you getting enough moisture into your skin?

 Skin is made up of 70% water and around 20-30% of that is found in the top layer (the epidermis).
 If your skin is not getting enough moisture, signs of dehydration will show pretty rapidly.
 Your skin will start to look dull and tired and will lose its plumpness.
 Not the youthful, healthy, glowing skin you are imagining for your bridal skin!
 You may also notice that your makeup starts to disappear during the day or go patchy as your skin tries to take all the moisture from your foundation, seeking water wherever it can.

 There are so many moisturisers out there but my current favourite has got to be from Lumene.

 If you are reading this during lockdown or isolation your skin is most likely more dry or dehydrated than usual because of the amount of time spent indoors, without the suns vitamin D and with the drying central heating on.
 You may want to ramp up the moisture levels by adding an oil to your skincare routine.